venkateshwarant/Google-Optimise/README.md

 7. Link the Optimize account to the corresponding Analytics property(Follow the above link for this).

 8. We should install [Optimize chrome extension](https://chrome.google.com/webstore/detail/google-optimize/bhdplaindhdkiflmbfbciehdccfhegci) to edit our web pages with their visual editor feature.
 This feature comes in handy to edit web pages on the go.

+Now that we have configured and installed Google Optimize in our web page, we can see how to create tests and use different types of targettings.

+## Creating testcases